 Objective 1: Continuously gather and analyze up-to-date data on the water supply for the Prince Frederick Town Center.

-10.1.1.1 Consider expanding the county’s adequate public facilities regulations to include water facilities to ensure the availability of adequate services for new development.
-[PW, P&Z, HD]
+10.1.1.1 Continue to update the drinking water system capacity management plan for the Prince Frederick municipal water system.
+[PW]

-Goal 2: Ensure sufficient wastewater treatment capacity to support development in the Prince Frederick Town Center.
+Goal 2: Ensure sufficient wastewater treatment capacity to support development in the Prince Frederick Town Center and nearby areas served by Wastewater Treatment Plants I and II.

-Objective 1: Manage wastewater system capacity to ensure the systems are able accommodate new development in the Prince Frederick Town Center.
+Objective 1: Manage wastewater system capacity to ensure the systems are able to accommodate new development in the Prince Frederick Town Center.

 Continue to update the wastewater capacity management plan for the Prince Frederick sewerage system.
 [PW]